 You have no doubt heard of Wall Street, as it is the financial hub of the entire US and features in hundreds of Hollywood movies and TV shows.

 So what is there to do on Wall Street?

 First up spots like the statue of George Washington and the Federal Hall National Monument are pretty interesting sights to check out.

-The New York Stock Exchange is another fascinating place to see, so you definitely shouldn’t skip out on it in your 3 days in New York City.
+The New York Stock Exchange is another fascinating place to see on Wall Street, so you definitely shouldn’t skip out on it in your 3 days in New York City.

-If you’re feeling peckish at this point there’s tonnes of other eateries around here, so grab a snack to take you into the evening.
+If you’re feeling peckish at this point there are tonnes of other eateries around Wall Street, so grab a snack to take you into the evening.

 Day 1 – Evening

 By now the sun should be getting low on the horizon, and it’s time to go check out New York’s funkier, hipster town away from the island of Manhattan – Brooklyn.

 Starting from Wall Street it’s only a short walk to get to the Brooklyn Bridge on the east side of Lower Manhattan.
 And no NYC itinerary would be complete without walking it.

 The pedestrian walkway is a little over a mile long and is kept separate from the zipping cars on your side, so you can wander across safely.